MicrosoftDocs/learn/learn-pr/azure/create-voice-activated-webxr-app-with-babylonjs/includes/7-exercise-enable-webxr-babylonjs-project.md

 ## Add background remover

-When users enter the AR session, we want them to use their own surroundings as the background for the dragon-summoning activity.
-Let's enable the background remover feature to remove the ground and sky meshes only during an AR session.
+When users enter the Augmented Reality session, we want them to use their own surroundings as the background for the dragon-summoning activity.
+Let's enable the background remover feature to remove the ground and sky meshes only during an Augmented Reality session.

 Below the scene.createDefaultXRExperienceAsync() function call, add this line to enable the background remover feature: